tdurouchoux/dsview_vault/topics/Library/Surya.md

 type: Library
 ---

-A document OCR toolkit that provides functionalities for OCR in 90+ languages, layout analysis, reading order detection, and table recognition.
+A document OCR toolkit that supports OCR in 90+ languages, layout analysis, reading order detection, and table recognition.